UFAL-DSG/pjsip/README.rst

 Modification
 ============

-This fork adds a new package called pjsuaxt which is an extended version of the pjsua package.
+This fork adds a new Python package called pjsuaxt which is an extended version of the original pjsua package.
 The pjsuaxt supports in addition in-memory playing and recording of audio.

-Whith this, you can implement full featured VOIP applications such as IVR systems.
+Whith this, you can implement full featured VOIP applications such as IVR systems directly in Python.

 The rest of PJSIP is unmodified.

 Installation
 ============